raddanki/raddanki.github.io/_pages/about.md

 **Contact Email:** raddanki AT adobe.com

-**Internships:** If you are a Ph.D. student looking for internship opportunities for Summer 2025, please send me an email with your research interests.
+**Internships:** If you are a Ph.D. student looking for internship opportunities for Summer 2025, please apply [here](https://adobe.wd5.myworkdayjobs.com/external_experienced/job/San-Jose/XMLNAME-2025-Intern---Research-Scientist-Engineer_R150692) and send me an email with your research interests.

 Research Interests